 20. Explain to students that organizing data is an important science thinking skill.
 There are many ways to organize.
 A particularly helpful method for charting information from a scientific experiment is called the T-chart.
-Explain that in a T-chart (which looks like the letter "T"), is titled with the effect of the manipulated variable on the responding variable (e.g. The Effect of Contaminants on Ground Water Seepage.).
-The data is written so that the manipulated variable data is recorded in the left-hand column and the responding variable data is written in the right-hand column.
+Explain that in a T-chart (which looks like the letter "T"), is titled with the effect of the manipulated variable on the responding variable (e.g. A Comparison of the Amount of Packaging Used by the Cafeteria For One week) The data is written so that the manipulated variable data is recorded in the left-hand column and the responding variable data is written in the right-hand column.